 "Restoring a fair attitude towards Russia as an important country in the world and one with good intentions - that is the mission of the new structure that I will head," he told the state TV broadcaster Rossiya 24.

 Sergei Ivanov, the head of the presidential administration, told reporters that the changes were intended to save money, explain Russia's politics to the world and defend its interests.

 But RIA said in an English-language article: "The move is the latest in a series of shifts in Russia's news landscape which appear to point towards a tightening of state control in the already heavily regulated media sector."

-The Kremlin had already extended its grip over radio and television broadcasting on November 26 when the media arm of state-controlled Gazprom bought mining tycoon Vladimir Potanin's Profmedia.
+The Kremlin had already extended its grip over radio and television broadcasting on November 26 when the media arm of state-controlled Gazprom <GAZP.MM> bought mining tycoon Vladimir Potanin's Profmedia.

 Through the deal, Gazprom will add TV and radio stations to a sprawling portfolio built up around commercial channel NTV.

 Rossiya Segodnya's focus on building up Russia abroad could solidify Putin's grip on information by further limiting sources of news for Russians whose television screens are dominated by channels controlled by, or loyal to, the state.